forceedge01/behat-fail-aid/README.md

 Override default screenshot path.
 Default folder is provided by `sys_get_temp_dir()` function.
 Can be a relative path.

 ### mode (string):
-default: Selenium2 enabled drivers will produce a png, anything else will produce html screenshots.
+default: Drivers will produce a png where supported, html otherwise.
 html: All drivers will produce html screenshots, useful for interrogating runtime code.

 ### autoClean (bool):